colinhacks/zod/blog/clerk-fellowship.md

 I'm thrilled to announce that I'm the inaugural recipient of [Clerk's](https://clerk.com/) OSS Fellowship!
 This fellowship is kind of like a "summer internship"—Clerk is paying me a full-time wage (think entry-level software engineer) to work on Zod full-time throughout summer 2024.

-In the context of both my own career path and Zod's development, this is a perfect arrangement and I'm beyond grateful that Clerk was willing to experiment with some alternative funding arrangements for OSS.
+In the context of both my own career path and Zod's development, this is a perfect arrangement, and I'm beyond grateful that Clerk was willing to experiment with some alternative funding arrangements for OSS.

 Let's look at some of the context here.